akwarii/asc/README.md

   - [ ] Trainer for optimal hyperparameter tuning and training execution.
 - [ ] Transition from pure PyTorch to PyG
   - [x] Sparse graphs
-  - [ ] Neighbour sampler to enable mini-batching
+  - [ ] Neighbour loader to enable inference on large graphs
+  - [ ] Dynamic batch sampling yo train the model on graphs with variable number of nodes without OOM
-  - [ ] Conv modules
+  - [ ] Change existing modules to PyG MessagePassing subclass
-  - [ ] Model compilation
+  - [ ] Model compilation, out of the box with PyG >= 2.4

 **Model Optimizations:**

-- [x] Adoption of GATv2 attention mechanism.
+- [x] GATv2 attention mechanism
-- [x] Replacement of LayerNorm with GraphNorm for enhanced graph data handling.
-- [x] Planned RBF optimization for potentially improved performance.
+- [x] Looking for a better normalization than LayerNorm
+- [x] Radial basis
+  - [x] Gaussian expansion
+  - [x] Circular Bessel expansion
-- [x] Integration of Angular Basis Function inspired by GemNet and DimeNet for potentially improved feature representation.
+- [x] Angular Basis Function inspired by eg. GemNet and DimeNet
+  - [x] Gaussian expansion
+  - [x] Spherical harmonics (m=0)

 **Datasets**

-- [x] Aflow data with a custom API wrapper.
+- [x] Aflow data with a custom API wrapper
-- [x] Material Project data (need an API key).
+- [x] Material Project data
-- [x] GNoMe summary dataset.
+- [x] GNoMe summary dataset
-- [x] Cleaning and merging the mentioned datasets and upload it to Kaggle.
+- [x] Cleaning and merging the mentioned datasets and upload it to Kaggle
-- [ ] User-defined dataset for structures readable by pymatgen.
+- [x] User-defined dataset for structures readable by pymatgen
-- [ ] In memory dataset, mostly to load previously saved Data objects

 **Data augmentation/transformations**

 - [x] Data transformations techniques:
-  - [x] Normalization transformation.
+  - [x] Normalization transformation
-  - [ ] Tags to remove atoms from structure
+  - [ ] Tags to remove atoms from structure (pre-transformation)
 - [ ] Data augmentation techniques:
-  - [ ] Incorporation of Gaussian noise (with ASE).
+  - [ ] Incorporation of Gaussian noise (with ASE)
-  - [ ] Incorporation of MD simulations (with ASE).
+  - [ ] Incorporation of MD simulations (with ASE)
   - [ ] Drop random nodes to simulate defects.

 **Graph Creation Optimization:**